Facebook Watch for Apple TV discontinued

 Meta-owned Facebook has discontinued its Watch app — streaming videos, live streams and TV shows — on Apple TV.
 The social media platform has shut down the tvOS app with its latest update, 9to5Mac reported.
-The application is still available on the App Store, but users are promoted with the no longer available message when trying to access it.
+The application is still available on the App Store, but users were unable to access it.

 The app is still available on several other smart TVs and consoles, including Facebook mobile app and desktop.
 However, it is unclear why the Facebook Watch app was discontinued on Apple TV.
 “The Facebook Watch TV app is no longer available, but you can still find lots of videos on Facebook at www.facebook.com/watch,” a user shared the information, according to reports.